meteor/meteor/source/environment-variables.md

 (_development, production_)

 MongoDB server URL.
 Give a fully qualified URL (or comma-separated list of URLs) like `MONGO_URL="mongodb://user:password@myserver.com:10139"`.
 For more information see the [MongoDB docs](https://docs.mongodb.com/manual/reference/connection-string/).

-## METEOR_PACKAGE_DIRS
-(_development, production_)

-Colon-delimited list of local package directories to look in, outside your normal application structure, for example: `METEOR_PACKAGE_DIRS="/usr/local/my_packages/"`.
-Note that this used to be `PACKAGE_DIRS` but was changed in Meteor 1.4.2.

 ## PORT
 (_production_)